C-Lee-Hamilton/Showdown-Layout/readme.md

 ###### https://github.com/harasuke/SwSh-Showdown-Layout

 ###### I only modified styles in the actual battles, any other changes, such as team builder, are from the original author.

-###### Link to spinning pokeball logo provided at bottom of page.

-###### Background created by layering multiple sources that I combined a while back.
-I don't have the sources due to the time gap, but they are not created by me, only stacked for a desktop background.

 #### Usage
 ##### Intended to be used with the Stylus browser extension to be implemented on Pokemon Showdown.